-- Ghee is made up of butyric acid as its primary fat, and the microbes in the gut also make butyric acid!
+- Ghee has butyric acid as its primary fat, and microbes in the gut also make butyric acid!
 This fat is the primary fuel for colon cells, does the major driving of immunity, and feeds other good microbes throughout the intestines.
 Add to your soups and other dishes!

 - Nuts and seeds are naturally high in protein and fat, providing much-needed insulation for these cold months.
 They are high in omega-3 fatty acids and minerals, which are also important to store each winter.
 In general, nuts are most balancing during winter.

 - Animal proteins are very acidic in nature, driving high-quality proteins and fats deep into tissue storage sites.
 Acidity allows this to happen more efficiently than more alkaline plant-based proteins.

 - Olive oil is loaded with antioxidant polyphenols, which support healthy cardiovascular function and winter insulation.

 - Avocados are about 85% fat and harvested during winter in warmer climates, making them the perfect winter fruit.
 They are high in omega-3 fatty acids as well as carotenoids, which are powerful antioxidants.